radsungura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 0. su betty : switches to the current user to the user betty
 1. whoami : prints the effective username of the current user.
+2. groups : prints all the groups the current user is part of.